hopsoft/footing/README.md

 ## Immutabilty

 Footing employs some principles of [immutability](https://en.wikipedia.org/wiki/Immutable_object) that are common in functional programming.
-The integrity of original objects/data is preserved because Footing creates a deep copy&mdash; by default.
+The integrity of original objects/data is preserved because Footing creates a deep copy by default.
-_Note: This behavior can be overridden when to improve performance... just be sure you know what you're doing_
+_Note: This behavior can be overridden to improve performance... just be sure you know what you're doing_

 ## Hash